The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Definitions and background results

-Let us discuss briefly how such coefficients changes affect strong ellipticity.
-In general if \eqref{EllipA} holds for $A$ it might not hold anymore for \eqref{hatA} or \eqref{yr4DDF} and for this reason we will assume strong ellipticity for \eqref{yr4DDF}.
-In some situations however, the strong ellipticities for $A$, $\hat A$ or $\overline{A}$ are equivalent.
-This is always true when $N=1$, i.e., if the PDE \eqref{ES} is scalar.
-Another important case is the one of Lam\'e system discussed previously.
-For coefficients given by \eqref{eqLM} the matrix $A_{00}=(\lambda+2\mu)I$ and in particular the matrix multiplication in \eqref{hatA} is commutative.
-It is not hard to see that because of this the strong ellipticities of $A$ and $\hat{A}$ are equivalent.
+Let us now discuss briefly how such coefficient changes affect the strong ellipticity.
+In general, if \eqref{EllipA} holds for $A$, it might not hold anymore for \eqref{hatA}, or \eqref{yr4DDF}.
+For this reason we will assume strong ellipticity for \eqref{yr4DDF}.
+However, in some situations the strong ellipticity for $A$, $\widehat A$, and $\overline{A}$ are equivalent.
+This is always true when $N=1$, i.e., if the the operator \eqref{ES} is scalar.